temach/jplang/moonspeak/landing/README.md

 ### The production way

-This is how its run in production, using nginx and unix sockets.
+This is how its run in production

 #### Option 1: Docker